The Importance of Physical Therapy in Orthopaedic Care

 Physical Therapy Benefits Athletes Too

 If you play a sport, you have a higher risk for certain types of sports injuries.
 Distance runners, for example, can suffer from stress fractures.
 Working with a physical therapist reduces your risk for injuries.
 Now if you injure yourself, a physical therapist can design an appropriate recovery program.

 Prevents Falls By Improving Your Balance

 Before beginning the physical therapy session, your therapist will screen you for fall risk.
-If you have an increased risk, they will provide safe exercises that will challenge and enhance your balance.
+If you have an increased risk, they will provide fall prevention and balance training that will challenge and improve your balance.
 You will also do exercises that improve your coordination.
 Sometimes problems with the vestibular system can trigger balance problems.
 In this case, the physical therapist will do specific maneuvers to restore vestibular functioning quickly.